A Complete Guide to Store Cast-Iron Skillets

 Hanging cast-iron skillets on the wall is the best method of storing them.
 Hooks that can support the weight of your pots and pans can be mounted to the wall.
 The wall hooks must be solid and well-anchored to withstand the weight they carry over time.

 As a second benefit, hanging cast-iron pans keeps them from rusting.
-When storing cast iron pans that are wet, rust will quickly form on the surface.
-Cast iron pans can be protected from rust by hanging them outside.
 The air can evaporate any water that might get inside.

 Storing cast-iron skillets by placing them inside the cabinets